shawnmclean/auth0-ext-compilers/password-exchange.md

+## This extensibility point is no longer supported in Auth0

+This information is preserved here only for reference.

 The *password-exchange* extensibility point allows custom code to modify the scopes and add custom claims to the tokens issued from the `POST /oauth/token` Auth0 API using `grant_type=password`.

 ```